 Both Queenstown and Horowhenua referenced NZS 4404:2010 Land Development and Subdivision Infrastructure Standard (Standards New Zealand, 2010) in their response.
 The Standard recommends default peaking factors of 2.5, and dilution/infiltration factors of 2 for wet weather, corresponding to a peak wet to average dry-weather flow ratio of 5.

-Figure 16: Sewage design standards for containing wet weather flows average dry weather flow ratios
+Design standard for peak wet-weather to average dry-weather flow ratios